rung/monkeylang/README.md

   - and my original x64 compiler from Monkey bytecode to x64 assembly.

 ### Assembly Compiler(WIP)
+- The compiler book by Thorsten Ball is to make original bytecode compiler and original vm(like mini JVM).
-- I am writing compiler from monkey to x64 assembly now.
+- I wanted to assemble Monkey language to machine code, so I am writing compiler from monkey to x64 assembly now.
   - treat intel CPU as stack machine (This is same approach to Monkey VM compiler of the compiler book.)
   - now, it doesn't almost use registers.